Skip to main content

 source ~/.cargo/env

-cargo install fastskill
+cargo install fastskill --features git-support

 Windows

-# Add Python to PATH
+# Add Cargo to PATH (usually done automatically)

-pip install fastskill
+cargo install fastskill --features git-support

 # Verify installation